-- A. Amendments to the Constitution of the Faculty Senate can be proposed by any eligible faculty member as defined by Section II.A.. - B. Amendments to the Constitution of the Faculty Senate shall require two readings before Faculty Senate. - Approval of amendments to the Constitution of the Faculty Senate requires a two-thirds vote of Faculty Senate members present and voting for passage. - C. Amendments to the Constitution of the Faculty Senate must be brought before the General Faculty for final ratification. - Ratification of amendments to the Constitution of the Faculty Senate requires a majority vote of Faculty Senate members present and voting for passage at a meeting of the General Faculty as defined in the Faculty Handbook.
+- A. Amendments to the Constitution of the Faculty Senate can be proposed by any eligible Faculty member as defined by Section II.A. - B. Amendments to the Constitution of the Faculty Senate shall require two readings before Faculty Senate. - Approval of amendments to the Constitution of the Faculty Senate requires an affirmative two-thirds vote of Faculty Senators present and voting for passage. - C. Amendments to the Constitution of the Faculty Senate must be brought before the General Faculty for final ratification. - Ratification of amendments to the Constitution of the Faculty Senate requires an affirmative majority vote of General Faculty present and voting for passage at a meeting of the General Faculty as defined in the Faculty Handbook.